Starbucks offering a BOGO deal Thursday

 The coffee chain is rolling out a buy-one-get-one-free deal, offering a free drink if you buy one that’s at least grande size.

-To get the deal, you have to be at a participating store between 2 p.m. and 7 p.m.
-And you have to place your order through the Starbucks app.
+To get the deal, you need to be at a participating store between 2 p.m. and 7 p.m., and you’ll have to place your order through the Starbucks app.

 The offer includes both traditional favorites and holiday specials, such as eggnog latte and peppermint mocha.